Steve Sabella

 Steve Sabella (ستيف سابيلا) (born 19 May 1975 in Jerusalem) is a Berlin-based artist who uses photography and photographic installation as his principle modes of expression, and author of the memoir The Parachute Paradox, published by Kerber Verlag in 2016.

 Sabella has shown his work internationally, at institutions and exhibitions such as Mathaf: Arab Museum of Modern Art, Rencontres d'Arles, Houston FotoFest, Arab World Institute, The Bumiller Collection Berlin, and the International Center for Photography Scavi Scaligeri, which hosted his first institutional retrospective in 2014.
-As a winner of the 2008 Ellen Auerbach prize, his first artist monograph Steve Sabella - Photography 1997-2014 was published by Hatje Cantz and the Akademie der Künste, Berlin in 2014.
+As a winner of the 2008 Ellen Auerbach prize, his first artist monograph Steve Sabella - Photography 1997-2014 was published by Hatje Cantz at the Akademie der Künste, Berlin in 2014.

 Early career and education

 Sabella first began studying at the Naggar School of Photography in Jerusalem, receiving a degree in Art Photography in 1997.
 In 2007, he received a BA in Visual Arts from the State University of New York.

 While living in Jerusalem, Sabella worked as both an artist and commissioned photographer.
 Hired by the United Nations Development Programme, UNICEF, UNRWA and many other aid organizations, he was one of the few photographers with complete access to the West Bank, the Gaza Strip and Jerusalem during the Second Intifada, which had drastically limited the mobility of Palestinians.
 In 2005, he was listed as one of Pillars Magazine's most established brands in Palestine.
 The same year, Sabella and one of his colleagues were taken hostage in Gaza, abducted by the family of a Palestinian security officer kidnapped by the Palestinian National Authority.
 He was released unharmed, after several hours of holding.

 In 2007, Sabella established the Palestine Photo Bank, an online image archive formed with the mission of promoting and supporting a positive picture of Palestine and its people.

 Sabella moved from Palestine to London in 2007, and began to focus solely on his art career.
 He completed an MA in Photographic Studies from the University of Westminster in 2008, and an MA in Art Business from Sotheby's Institute of Art in 2009.
 In 2010, he moved to Berlin, where he is currently based.